Dutch anti-Islam MP in court on hate speech charges

 On his way to the tribunal, Wilders tweeted: "On my way to the courthouse.
 Nobody will silence me.
 No terrorist, no prime minister and no court."

-The case against Wilders centres on comments by the populist politician, famous for his trademark peroxide blond hair, at a March 2014 local election rally.
+The case against Wilders centres on comments by the populist politician -- famous for his trademark peroxide blond hairdo -- at a March 2014 local election rally.

-He asked supporters whether they wanted "fewer or more Moroccans in your city and in the Netherlands?"
+He asked supporters in The Hague whether they wanted "fewer or more Moroccans in your city and in the Netherlands?"

 When the crowd shouted back "Fewer!
 Fewer!" a smiling Wilders answered: "We're going to organise that."